soul059/C-project/README.md

-# C-project
+# rock-paper-scissors
-here are some of my C programming language projects
+here is the rock paper scissors code